02 Jun Water Heater Repair & Buying Guide

 There are various options when it comes to repairing a water heater.
-Some homeowners choose to attempt repairs themselves, while others call a local handyman or home services provider who offers water heater repair and installation.
-Depending on the type of water heater you have in your home and the experience you have with appliance repairs, you may be able to repair simple water heater issues yourself.
-We offer some of the most common repair solutions here, but we caution you to attempt only those repairs that you think you can handle without professional help.
+Some homeowners choose to attempt repairs themselves.
+While others call a local handyman or home services provider who offers water heater repair and installation.
+The ability to repair simple water heater issues depends on the type of water heater and your experience.
+Therefore, we offer some of the most common repair solutions.
+However, we caution you to attempt only those repairs that you think you can handle without professional help.

 The majority of electric hot water heater issues can be solved by replacing one or both heating elements.
 Remember to turn off the power to your electric water heater by turning off the circuit breaker or fuse that powers the unit.
 You also should shut off the water supply before attempting repairs, or you might find yourself with a bigger mess than you started with.
 Image via Flickr by www.homejobsbymom.com.

 Typically, replacing elements is inexpensive.
 Water heater elements come in three primary types: screw in, bolt in, and clamp in.
 You can probably find elements to fit your unit at a local home center, hardware store, or appliance parts dealer.
 In a worst-case scenario, you might have to place a special order.
-If you suspect that the elements are the problem, repairing your water heater is a relatively straightforward process including testing the elements, removing them if they are indeed malfunctioning, and installing replacements.
+If you suspect that the elements are the problem, repairing your water heater is a relatively straightforward process.
+The process includes testing the elements, removing them if they are indeed malfunctioning and installing replacements.

-Should you determine that there is nothing wrong with your unit’s heating elements, the problem may be with the thermostat or cutoff switch.
-Testing these issues is much more complex, but they are relatively inexpensive to replace if you determine one of these parts are causing your hot water problems.
-It’s also important to keep in mind that water heaters have a general life span of approximately 10 to 15 years, so if yours is an older model, it may be time to replace, rather than repair.
+However, if nothing is wrong with your unit’s heating elements, the problem may be the thermostat or cutoff switch.
+Testing these issues is more complex.
+Fortunately, they are relatively inexpensive to replace if one of these parts cause your hot water problems.
+It’s also important to keep in mind that water heaters have a general life span of approximately 10 to 15 years.
+Therefore, for older models, replacement might be better than repair.
 Also, hard water is tougher on water heaters overall.
 If your home has hard water, it’s possible that your unit may fail within the warranty period.
 If in doubt, call a repair technician for a professional opinion.
 These professionals can also help you select the best model to meet your home’s hot water needs.